johnpuddephatt/vintageworx/src/events/easter-sunday-dino-scavenger-hunt.md

 Fantastic Fun for the Family

 Blow away the cobwebs and work off that chocolate in your local park on Easter Sunday morning!

-You can also find us on Facebook @falingeparkrochdale and @vintageworxCDTrust

-OnTwitter @falinge Hub

-On Instagram @vintageworxcdtrust